 A metal roof can be installed over a previous conventional roof.
-If you are successful in finding a reputable metal roofing contractor, they finish the job pretty fast.
+If you are successful in finding reputable metal roofing contractors, they finish the job pretty fast.

 A metal roofing system is generally made up of 25-90% of recycled content.
 Moreover, it can be recycled at the end of each life span making it an eco-friendly roofing material.

 9. Energy Efficient